FluidNumerics/gpu-programming/docs/GPU/Hardware/GPU-Accelerated-Platforms.md

 In this section, we'll present conceptual models for AMD&reg; and Nvidia&reg; GPU hardware, present the ISA for current high performance GPUs, and discuss a few specific high performance GPU models from each vendor.

 ### AMD&reg;
 Advanced Micro-Devices (AMD&reg;) is a commercial hardware vendor that designs, manufactures, and licenses (for manufacturing) GPUs.
-When discussing GPUs from AMD&reg;, there are two ends of the spectrum to consider :
+Since the early 2010s, AMD GPUs are based on the Graphics Core Next (GCN&trade;) instruction set architecture.
+When discussing AMD&reg; GCN&trade; GPUs, there are two ends of the spectrum to consider :

 1. GPUs designed for gaming ( “RDNA&trade;” GPUs )
 2. GPUs designed for high performance computing ( “CDNA&trade;” GPUs )

-While both classes of GPUs are designed for general purpose computing, the RDNA&trade; class of GPUs are built to optimize frames/second for popular gaming applications, while the CDNA&trade; class of GPUs are built to optimize FLOPS in scientific computing.
+While both classes of GPUs are designed for general purpose computing and are built on the GCN&trade; architecture, the RDNA&trade; class of GPUs are built to optimize frames/second for popular gaming applications, while the CDNA&trade; class of GPUs are built to optimize FLOPS in scientific computing.

-AMD's CDNA&trade; architectures
-*Discuss Graphics Core Next (GCN) architecture and the relationship to CDNA&trade; and RDNA&trade;*

 #### CDNA&trade; (Conceptual)